catprintlabs/third-rail/README.md

 ##install

-Currently this repo is just a demo rails app, then pulls in a modified version of volt.
+Currently this repo is a basic engine extracted from a proof of concept demo rails app.
+It's using a forked copy of the volt gem just for development, because a few changes were made that are not ready to pull in to volt master.

 Clone the repo,
 bundle install
 bundle exec rails s